 2. Repurposing Your Own Content

 Heavily repurposing other works is another practice we wouldn’t recommend, even if it is your own.
+It doesn’t look good and it can hinder your SEO efforts.
 How do you avoid self-plagiarism?
 If you intend to repurpose something that you’ve already written, make sure your new pieces draws on the bigger themes, ideas and angles at play.
 This ultimately leads to a stronger piece with a fresh angle and approach.